austinkeeley/entrance-song/README.md

 ## Features

-* Can set a song to start at a certain minute and second.
+* Set a song to start at a certain minute and second.
 Sometime the best part of a song isn't at the beginning.
-* Can set a duration to play so you don't have to listen to a whole track when you just want the awesome part.
+* Set a duration to play so you don't have to listen to a whole track when you just want the awesome part.
+* Supports multiple songs per device owner to have one randomly selected.

 ## Optional Arguments